Regularity structures for quasilinear singular SPDEs: The setting

-Since the operator $\mcI_{(0,2)}$ does not change the homogeneity an infinite number of trees in $\overline{\bbB}$ have the same homogeneity.
-Modelled distributions we will treat will then involve infinite linear combinations of trees.
-To deal with such infinite sums it will be convenient to introduce a new set of symbols $\mcI_{\bf n}^p$, for $p\in\bbN$ and ${\bf n}\in\textbf{\textsf{N}}^2$.
+Since the operator $\mcI_{(0,2)}$ does not change the homogeneity, an infinite number of preparatory trees in $\overline{\bbB}$ may have the same homogeneity.
+Hence we have to treat the model space involving infinite linear combinations of preparatory trees.
+To deal with such infinite sums it will be convenient to introduce a new set of symbols $\mcI_{\bf n}^p$, with $p\in\bbN$ and ${\bf n}\in\textbf{\textsf{N}}^2$.